 1. A supplier makes a claim to us on the net-negativity of their products by presenting evidence: Lifecycle Assessment (LCA) or Environmental Product Declaration (EPD) which attests that the product has absorbed more CO2 that it has emitted.

-2. Based on this evidence, compliance to Puro methodology requirements is audited by Puro’s independent assessors, who visit the production facility, validate the accuracy of data and issues an audit statement.
-The costs of the verification are covered by Puro.earth.
+2. Based on this evidence, compliance to Puro Standard methodology requirements is audited by independent assessors trained by Puro.earth, who visit the production facility, validate the accuracy of data and issue an audit statement.
+The costs of verification are covered by Puro.earth.

 3. The verified volume of extra carbon absorbed in the products is then issued CO2 Removal Certificates (CORCs) for every metric ton of CO2 removed and stored.